-Every business has a series of documents that they use regularly- it could be forms, HR files, or even specific documents that need to be retained on a regular basis.
-On the other hand, there are some documents that businesses need to hang on to, but are never touched after they’re filed.
+Every business has a series of documents that they use regularly.
+It could be forms, HR files, or even specific documents that need to be retained regularly.
+On the other hand, there are some documents that businesses need to hang on to but are never touched after they’re filed.

-Sometimes it’s easy to tell which one is which- but if you’re not sure, you can utilize a scan on demand option.
+Sometimes it’s easy to tell which one is which.
+If you’re not sure, you can utilize a scan-on-demand option.
 This is particularly useful if you utilize an off-site storage facility.
 All your documents are retained and stored offsite, but you can request that any document (or series of documents) be scanned in when you need them to be.
-Over time, all of your regularly used documents are digitized, and documents you no longer need to retain are shredded once they pass their designated retention time.
+Over time, all of your regularly used documents are digitized.
+Documents you no longer need to retain are shredded once they pass their designated retention time.

 Option 3: Day Forward Scanning

 Day Forward Scanning is a cost-effective way to manage your records and clearly define what you’re going to scan, and what you’re going to archive.
-It gives you the flexibility to access paper files and transition between your old document management systems to a new, more efficient, and easier to use electronic document management system.
+It gives you the flexibility to access paper files and transition from your old DMS to a new, more efficient, and easier-to-use DMS.

-The definition of this strategy is pretty simple- all you do is pick a date in the near future where you will no longer keep paper records.
-Moving forward from that date, all records will be scanned indexed, stored and managed digitally to make your office more efficient, your records more accessible, and decrease the costs of paper records.
+The definition of this strategy is pretty simple- all you do is pick a date soon when you will no longer keep paper records.
+Moving forward from that date, all records will be scanned indexed, stored, and managed digitally.
+This makes your office more efficient, your records more accessible, and decreases the costs of paper records.

 After you have made the transition, you can utilize several different options for all the paper records you still have hanging around the office taking up space.
-You might want to scan your older files if you need to access them at a future date, or you can store them off-site in a secure records management facility.
+You might want to scan your older files if you need to access them at a future date.
+Alternatively, you can store them off-site in a secure records management facility.

-There are also hybrid options where you can scan and store documents in any way you choose that fits your business best- but realize that customized systems where there’s a possibility of duplication or security issues can negatively affect your business.
+There are also hybrid options where you can scan and store documents in any way you choose that fits your business best.
+However, customized systems where there’s a possibility of duplication or security issues can negatively affect your business.
 Choose wisely, and stick with it.

 Here’s a quick way to get the information you need.